-Shin splints, or Medial Tibial Stress Syndrome (MTSS) to use the more medical term, is an incredibly common injury amongst runners.
-In fact, some studies have reported shin splints to occur in up to twenty percent of the running population.
+Shin splints, or Medial Tibial Stress Syndrome (MTSS) to use the medical term, is a very common injury amongst runners.
+In fact, some studies have reported shin splints to occur in nearly twenty percent of the running population.

 Out of all of the running injuries that I regularly treat, I think this one is the least well understood, in terms of exactly what’s going on.

-Like so many of the running injuries we see in clinic every day, shin splints is classed as a ‘overuse injury’.
+Like so many of the running injuries we see in the clinic every day, shin splints is classed as an ‘overuse injury‘.
 It does appear in other sports, but is certainly much more prevalent in runners.

 In addition, it definitely seems to be a condition that affects novice runners more than fitter, more experienced athletes, the reason for this should become clear later on in this article…